Eugène Marais: Death

-On March 29, 1936, having been forsaken by his friends and family and deprived of morphine for several days, Marais borrowed a shotgun on the pretext of killing a snake and shot himself in the chest.
+On 29 March 1936, having been forsaken by his friends and family and deprived of morphine for several days, Marais borrowed a shotgun on the pretext of killing a snake and shot himself in the chest.
 The wound was not fatal, and Marais therefore put the gun barrel in his mouth and pulled the trigger.

 Marais took his own life on the farm Pelindaba, which belonged to his friend Gustav Preller.
-For those who are familiar with the dark moods of certain of Marais's poems, there is a black irony there; in Zulu language, Pelindaba means 'the end of the story' – although the more common interpretation is 'Place of great gatherings'.
+For those who are familiar with the dark moods of certain of Marais's poems, there is a black irony there; in Zulu language, phelile indaba means "end of discussion" or "we will not talk about this anymore".

 Robert Ardrey, an admirer of Eugène Marais's, attributed Marais's suicide to the theft of his intellectual property by Maeterlinck.
-Ardrey said in his introduction to The Soul of the Ape, published in 1969, that 'As a scientist he was unique, supreme in his time, yet a worker in a science unborn.'
+Ardrey said in his introduction to The Soul of the Ape, published in 1969, that "[A]s a scientist he was unique, supreme in his time, yet a worker in a science unborn."
 He also refers to Marais's work at length in his book African Genesis.

 Eugéne Marais and his wife Aletta lie buried in the Heroes' Acre, Pretoria.